September 26th, 2016

 This week brings us the release of six monthly and quarterly economic reports for the markets to digest in addition to two Treasury auctions.
 None of the data is considered to be key, but several of the reports can directly affect mortgage pricing.
 There is at least one release set for each day, so we can expect to see a fairly active week in the bond and mortgage markets.

-August’s New Home Sales will start this week's activities late Tuesday morning.
-The Commerce Department is expected to say that sales of newly constructed homes fell last month, indicating softness in the new home portion of the housing sector.
-This report will likely not have a noticeable impact on mortgage rates unless its readings differ greatly from forecasts.
-This is the week’s least important report in terms of potential impact on mortgage rates, partly because it covers only the small portion of all homes sales that the Existing Home Sales report does not.
+August’s New Home Sales will start the week's activities late Thursday morning.
+The Commerce Department is expected to say that sales of newly constructed homes fell last month, indicating the new home portion of the housing sector softened.
+This report will likely not have a noticeable impact on mortgage rates unless it differs greatly from forecasts.
+This is the week’s least important report in terms of potential impact on mortgage rates, partly because it covers only the small portion of all homes sales that last week’s Existing Home Sales report did not.

 September’s Consumer Confidence Index (CCI) is next, coming late Tuesday morning.
 This Conference Board index will be posted at 10:00 AM ET and gives us a measurement of consumer willingness to spend.
 It is expected to show a good-sized decline in confidence from last month’s reading, indicating that consumers were less optimistic about their own financial situations than last month.
 This means they are less likely to make a large purchase in the near future.
 That is favorable news for the bond market and mortgage rates because consumer spending fuels economic growth.
 Analysts are calling for a reading of approximately 98.8, down from August’s 101.1 reading.
 The smaller the reading, the better the news for the bond market and mortgage rates.